AjCodes/Portfolio-Website/README.md

 ## 🔮 Future Enhancements

-- 🎵 **Spotify Integration**: Connect to Spotify API for real-time "Now Playing" data
+- 🎵 **Real-Time Now Playing**: Extend the proxy with personal tokens for live listening sessions
 - 📝 **Blog Section**: Add a developer blog or article section
 - 🎮 **More Easter Eggs**: Additional hidden features and interactions
 - 🤖 **AI Chatbot Upgrade**: Integrate with OpenAI API for dynamic conversations